Dominion: Ceylon

 Ceylon, which, as a Crown colony, was originally promised "fully responsible status within the British Commonwealth of Nations", was formally granted independence as a Dominion in 1948.
-In 1972 it adopted a republican constitution to become the Free, Sovereign and Independent Republic of Sri Lanka.
+In 1972, it adopted a republican constitution to become the Free, Sovereign and Independent Republic of Sri Lanka.
 By a new constitution in 1978, it became the Democratic Socialist Republic of Sri Lanka.

-India, Pakistan and Bangladesh
+India and Pakistan

-British India acquired a partially representative government in 1909, and the first Parliament was introduced in 1919.
-Discussions on the further devolution of power, and granting of Dominion status, continued through the 1920s, with The Commonwealth of India Bill 1925, Simon Commission 1927–1930, and Nehru Report 1928 being often cited proposals.
-Further powers were eventually devolved, following the 1930–32 Round Table Conferences (India), to the locally elected legislatures, via the Government of India Act 1935.
+British India acquired a partially representative government by the Indian Councils Act 1909, and the first Parliament was introduced by the Government of India Act 1919.
+Discussions on the further devolution of power, and granting of Dominion status, continued through the 1920s, with the Commonwealth of India Bill 1925, Simon Commission 1927–1930, and Nehru Report 1928 being often cited proposals.
+Further powers were eventually devolved, following the 1930–1932 Round Table Conferences, to the locally elected legislatures, via the Government of India Act 1935.
 The Cripps Mission of 1942 proposed the further devolution of powers, within Dominion status, to the political leadership of British India.
 Cripps's plan was rejected and full independence was sought.

-Pakistan (including Muslim-majority East Bengal forming East Pakistan) seceded from India at the point of Indian Independence with the passage of the Indian Independence Act 1947 and ensuing partition, resulting in two dominions.
+Pakistan (including Muslim-majority East Bengal forming East Pakistan) seceded from India at the point of Indian independence with the passage of the Indian Independence Act 1947 and ensuing partition, resulting in two dominions.
 For India, dominion status was transitory until its new republican constitution was drafted and promulgated in 1950.
-Pakistan remained a dominion until 1956 when it became an Islamic Republic under its 1956 constitution.
+Pakistan remained a dominion until it became an Islamic republic under its 1956 constitution.
 East Pakistan gained independence from Pakistan through Liberation War, as Bangladesh, in 1971.

 Irish Free State / Ireland

 The Irish Free State (Ireland from 1937) was a British Dominion between 1922 and 1949.
-As established by the Irish Free State Constitution Act of the United Kingdom Parliament on 6 December 1922 the new state—which had Dominion status in the likeness of that enjoyed by Canada within the British Commonwealth of Nations—comprised the whole of Ireland.
-However, provision was made in the Act for the Parliament of Northern Ireland to opt out of inclusion in the Irish Free State, which—as had been widely expected at the time—it duly did one day after the creation of the new state, on 7 December 1922.
+As established by the Irish Free State Constitution Act 1922 of the United Kingdom Parliament on 6 December 1922, the new state—which had Dominion status in the likeness of that enjoyed by Canada within the British Commonwealth of Nations—comprised the whole of Ireland.
+However, provision was made in the act for the Parliament of Northern Ireland to opt out of inclusion in the Irish Free State, which—as had been widely expected at the time—it duly did one day after the creation of the new state, on 7 December 1922.

-Following a plebiscite of the people of the Free State held on 1 July 1937, a new constitution came into force on 29 December of that year, establishing a successor state with the name of "Ireland" which ceased to participate in Commonwealth conferences and events.
-Nevertheless, the United Kingdom and other member states of the Commonwealth continued to regard Ireland as a Dominion owing to the unusual role accorded to the British Monarch under the Irish External Relations Act of 1936.
-Ultimately, however, Ireland's Oireachtas passed the Republic of Ireland Act 1948, which came into force on 18 April 1949 and unequivocally ended Ireland's links with the British Monarch and the Commonwealth.
+Following a plebiscite of the people of the Irish Free State held on 1 July 1937, a new constitution came into force on 29 December of that year, establishing a successor state with the name of "Ireland" which ceased to participate in Commonwealth conferences and events.
+Nevertheless, the United Kingdom and other member states of the Commonwealth continued to regard Ireland as a Dominion owing to the unusual role accorded to the King under the Irish Executive Authority (External Relations) Act 1936.
+Ultimately, however, Ireland's Oireachtas passed The Republic of Ireland Act 1948, which came into force on 18 April 1949 and unequivocally ended Ireland's links with the British Monarch and the Commonwealth.
+This act was recognised by the United Kingdom in the Ireland Act 1949.